storborg/uhdvna/README.md

   starting point for a 2-port VNA would be a pair of splitters, a pair of directional couplers, and a reference load.

+A Python API and a command-line tool are offered.

+This tool is structured as a Python package with a native C++ extension that directly uses the UHD C++ API.
+While it would be simpler in some ways to use GNU Radio blocks via Python (and avoid the need for a native C++ extension), there are two problems with a strictly GNU Radio based approach:

+* As of the initial writing (Dec 2016) GNU Radio does not support Python 3.
+* Certain advanced LO (local oscillator) configurations are not available via the GNU Radio API.

 # Building

 First install UHD.
 Then: